 From week 2008-13 in total three connectors are available for connecting to the D-CAN bus were the FMS messages will be broadcasted.
-One of these three connectors is the standardised 12pins FMS connector and is called A138.
+One of these three connectors is the standardised 12-pins FMS connector and is called A138.

 A Fleet Management System needs some specific information to know which CAN-data is available and how to handle this CAN-data.
 This information is send in the CAN-message "FMS standard software version supported".
-This CANmessage is accepted by SAE J1939.
+This CAN-message is accepted by SAE J1939.
 Before there was no standard CAN-message and DAF would send the CAN-message "FMS standard information".

 For detailed FMS message overview and content of these messages, see equivalent document "FMS CAN message overview.pdf" on the information sheet web page.
-(The internet URL for corporate DAF website is: www.daf.com -> follow the main menu item; "Products" -> Bodybuilder guidelines webpage -> information sheet webpage.
+(The internet URL for the bodybuilder website is: www.dafBBI.com).